AndreaPelosi/sparse.jl/report.md

 # Algorithm description
 The (undirected) graph which we want to test is represented as the $n \times n$ adiacency matrix $A$.
 Algorithm is given the source $s$ from which *BFS* starts, too.
 The core idea behind the different implementations is the same:

 there are two vectors $v$ and $q$ of length $n$, representing respectively the level of each graph node in the *BFS* and the set of nodes belonging to the *frontier* (namely the nodes discovered in one of the at most $n$ iterations that *BFS* does).
-At each *BFS* iteration, there is a matrix-vector product between $A$ and $q$ resulting in a frontier update (one can easily verify that; for an explicit example of this property, see [Kepner]).
+At each *BFS* iteration, there is a matrix-vector product between $A$ and $q$ resulting in a frontier update (one can easily verify that; for an explicit example of this property, see @kepner2017graphblas).
 Vector $v$ is updated: $v[i] = k$ if the node $i$ is visited (namely, appears in the frontier) for the first time at the $k$-th iteration.
 Nodes already visited are masked out from the frontier, and the algorithm loops until $n$ iterations are done or until the frontier empties.

 GraphBLAS based *BFSs* have several advantages over the SparseArrays based *BFS*: just a few standard GraphBLAS operations are needed in order to write the algorithm and, in the algorithm design phase, it is easy to choose the semiring that best suits the wanted operation (notice that, just choosing another semiring, one could go a step further and possibly analyze different properties of the same graph with very little effort).
 Moreover, there is no need to build from scratch a heavily optimized algorithm, since every GraphBLAS operation is internally optimized; thus, using different GraphBLAS primitives results in an efficient algorithm.